dbt-labs/docs.getdbt.com/website/docs/docs/guides/debugging-errors.md

 90% of the time, there's a mistake in the SQL of your model.
 To fix this:
 1. Open the offending file:
-    - **dbt Cloud:** Open the model `models/customers.sql` directly
+    - **dbt Cloud:** Open the model (in this case `models/customers.sql` as per the error message)
-    - **dbt CLI:** It may be useful to also open the compiled SQL, i.e. the `target/run/jaffle_shop/models/customers.sql` file
+    - **dbt CLI:** Open the model as above.
+Also open the compiled SQL (in this case `target/run/jaffle_shop/models/customers.sql` as per the error message) — it can be useful to show these side-by-side in your code editor.
 2. Try to re-execute the SQL to isolate the error:
     - **dbt Cloud:** Use the `Run SQL` button from the model file
-    - **dbt CLI:** Copy and paste the query into a query runner (e.g. the Snowflake UI, or a desktop app like DataGrip / TablePlus) and execute it
+    - **dbt CLI:** Copy and paste the compiled query into a query runner (e.g. the Snowflake UI, or a desktop app like DataGrip / TablePlus) and execute it
-3. Fix the mistake
+3. Fix the mistake.
 4. Rerun the failed model.

 In some cases, these errors might occur as a result of queries that dbt runs "behind-the-scenes".
-These inlcude:
+These include:
 - Introspective queries to list objects in your database
 - Queries to `create` schemas
 - `pre-hooks`s, `post-hooks`, `on-run-end` hooks and `on-run-start` hooks